DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 Feature | Behavior
 --- | ---
-Multi-line expressions | Subsequent lines maintain their indentation from the first line PHP blocks indentation | Contents of PHP blocks is indented from the open tag (`<?php` or `<?=`) Code blocks | Code blocks always start on a new line for both declarations and code
+Multi-line expressions |  Subsequent lines maintain their indentation from the first line.
+PHP blocks indentation |  Contents of PHP blocks is indented from the open tag (`<?php` or `<?=`).
+Code blocks |  Code blocks always start on a new line for both declarations and code.

 ```php
 // Multi-line expressions